Kicksecure/security-misc/README.md

 -   Prevent hardlink and symlink TOCTOU races in world-writable directories.

--   Disallow unintentional writes to attacker-controlled files.
+-   Disallow unintentional writes to files in world-writable directories unless they are owned by the directory owner to mitigate some data spoofing attacks.

 -   Increase the maximum number of memory map areas a process is able to utilise.

 -   Disable core dump files and prevent their creation.
-If core dump files are enabled, they will be nammed based on `core.PID` instead of the default `core`.
+If core dump files are enabled, they will be named based on `core.PID` instead of the default `core`.

 -   Limit the copying of potentially sensitive content in memory to the swap device.